MrOk21/Grid-Search/README.md

 Within the repository there are two files that can be launched through the terminal on linux with the following commands:
 - python3 main.py

-After launching them, an animation will appear showing the execution of the algorithms.
+After launching it, an animation will appear showing the execution of the algorithms.
 In animation you can see:
 - A*:
   - Start Point = Red